Deminder/ShutdownTimer/README.md

-ShutdownTimer
+Shutdown Timer
 =============

-Shutdown the device after a specific time.
+Shutdown your device after a specific time.
+This extension adds a submenu to the status area.

-Maximum timer value und default slider position can be modified in ~/.local/share/gnome-shell/extensions/ShutdownTimer@neumann/config.js
+Maximum timer value und default slider position can be modified in
+~/.local/share/gnome-shell/extensions/ShutdownTimer@neumann/config.js